sjcappella/SimpX/README.md

 SimpX:

-This projects aims to demonstrate how virtual machines, dynamic taint analysis, and symbolic exeuction work.
+This projects aims to demonstrate how virtual machines, dynamic taint analysis, and symbolic execution engines work.